Business bank account types

 Ensure you do your research and choose the account that makes the most sense for your business.
 Let’s take a closer look at the three most common types of business accounts.

 For most small businesses, a business checking account is a good place to start.
 Once you’ve started making sales and spending money on business expenses, consider opening a business checking account.

-A business checking account allows you to do all the basic financial tasks you need to operate your business:
+A business checking account allows you to do all the basic financial tasks you need to operate your business, such as:

-- Withdraw or deposit money using a business debit card.
+- Depositing money or performing withdrawals using a business debit card.

-- Separate your business and personal checking accounts.
+- Separating your business and personal checking accounts.

 Many banks also offer mobile apps.
-View your balance, make transfers, pay bills and set up automatic bill pay, and monitor cash flow from anywhere.
+These apps allow you to view your balance, make transfers, pay bills and set up automatic bill pay, and monitor cash flow from anywhere.

 Business interest checking accounts

 Another option to consider is a business interest checking account.
 Typically, interest-bearing accounts have the standard features of a regular checking account except:

 - They allow you to earn an Annual percentage yield on your balance.